Council Blames Competition for Lower Than Expected Returns

 Alongside Hull University, other institutions that ranked highly include, Derby, Edge Hill, Chester, Plymouth College of Art, York St John, Leeds Beckett, Worcester, Anglia Ruskin and Cardiff Metropolitan.

-A spokesman for the Russell Group of universities, which have several institutions near the bottom of the table, said members were "committed to encouraging students from disadvantaged background to enter and succeed in higher education."
+A spokesman for the Russell Group of universities, which have several institutions near the bottom of the table, said members were "committed to encouraging students from disadvantaged backgrounds to enter and succeed in higher education."